Last Week in AI

 Every week, Invector Labs publishes a newsletter that covers the most recent developments in AI research and technology.
 You can find this week’s issue below.
 You can sign up for it below.
 Please do so, our guys worked really hard on this:

-From the Editor: The Challenge of Training at Scale
+From the Editor: Architectures for Building AI at Scale

 Now let’s take a look at the core developments in AI research and technology this week: